 Key chart from this report

-The Weekly Fairfield County’s cumulative total of Covid-19 fatalities, Weston’s vaccination status by age group, the town’s number of tests and positivity rate, and the statewide map of hotspots.
+We also chart Fairfield County’s cumulative total of Covid-19 fatalities, Weston’s vaccination status by age group, the town’s number of tests and positivity rate, and the “Red Alert” map of hotspots in Connecticut.

-We average the daily new cases for the seven-day period ending on the date of the latest reported data, then do the same for five preceding weeks.
-Averaging reduces the variability of daily numbers that may be partly influenced by the number of tests performed on a given day.
+We average the daily new cases for the seven-day period ending on the date of the report, then do the same for five preceding weeks.
+Averaging reduces the variability of daily numbers that may be partly influenced by the volume of tests performed on a given day.

 The graphic provides a clear representation of the course the disease has recently taken.
 An upward course does not necessarily predict an upward trend.
 A downward trend over several weeks may indicate that efforts to contain and reduce the spread of infection are working.